MaciejKucia/Visual-Studio-Missing-Projects-Analysis/README.md

 This repo consists:
  - msbuild target file
  - batch to run the target
+ - batch to build validator as executable file
  - 3 sample solutions
  - 3 sample projects

 Only one solution contains all required projects.

+MSBuild 14.0 is required to run the target.
+Executable version of the validator can be used with systems that do not have MSBuild 14.0 installed as long as the relevant dll's copied over.

 ## Sample output
 ```